trinodb/trino/docs/src/main/sphinx/functions.rst

 Functions and operators
 ***********************

-This chapter describes the built-in SQL functions and operators supported by Trino.
-They allow you to implement complex functionality and behavior of the SQL executed by Trino operating on the underlying data sources.
+This section describes the built-in SQL functions and operators supported by Trino.
+They allow you to implement complex capabilities and behavior of the queries executed by Trino operating on the underlying data sources.

 If you are looking for a specific function or operator, see the :doc:`full alphabetical list</functions/list>` or the :doc:`full list by